Imalne/TATSR/README.md

 ## Acknowledgement
-We inherited most of the frameworks from [TextZoom](https://github.com/JasonBoy1/TextZoom) Thanks for your contribution! [@JasonBoy1](https://github.com/JasonBoy1)
+We inherited most of the frameworks from [TextZoom]([WenjiaWang0312/TextZoom: A super-resolution dataset of paired LR-HR scene text images (github.com)](https://github.com/WenjiaWang0312/TextZoom)) Thanks for your contribution! [@WenjiaWang](https://github.com/WenjiaWang0312/)